tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 # IANA Considerations

-IANA is requested to allocate value TBD for the "too_many_extendedkeyupdate_requested" alert in the "TLS Alerts" registry.
+IANA is requested to allocate value TBD for the "extended_key_update_required" alert in the "TLS Alerts" registry.
 The value for the "DTLS-OK" column is "Y".

 IANA is requested to add the following entry to the "TLS Flags"